devcode1981/File-Provider-Storage/doc/howto/auto_devops.md

 NOTE: This test will run as the default project ID.
 To set or override the project ID, set `CLOUDSDK_CORE_PROJECT=<gcloud-project-id>`.

+NOTE: The GCP account you are using for `gcloud` will require the `roles/container.admin` for the given GCP project in order for the tests to succeed.

 NOTE: [This
 test](https://gitlab.com/gitlab-org/gitlab-ce/blob/eb146e9abe08c3991b5a54237c24d15312c70ee8/qa/qa/specs/features/browser_ui/7_configure/auto_devops/create_project_with_auto_devops_spec.rb#L9)